What is a Bachelor of Science in Health Data Analytics?

 Public Health Minors

-Drexel undergraduate students may pursue a minor in order to broaden their range of knowledge in the field of public health.
-Minors include:
+Undergraduate students enrolled at Drexel University may pursue a minor in order to broaden their range of knowledge in the field of public health.

 - Public Health